Saturday, 19 April 2025

 Hardware and camera specifications

 The Honor 200 and Honor 200 Pro feature a 50MP primary camera with a Super Dynamic H9000 sensor, similar to the Honor Magic6 Pro.
 The primary camera also boasts 4-in-1 pixel binning for enhanced low-light photography.
-Additionally, the phones have a 50MP telephoto camera with 2.5x optical and optical image stabilisation (OIS), a 12MP ultra-wide camera, and a 50MP front-facing selfie camera.
+Additionally, the phones have a 50MP telephoto camera with 2.5x optical zoom and optical image stabilisation (OIS), a 12MP ultra-wide camera, and a 50MP front-facing selfie camera.

 Image credit: DiGi